List of Tom and Jerry characters: Lightning

 Lightning is a ginger orange cat who first appeared in the short Old Rockin' Chair Tom (1948) as Tom's rival.
 Lightning is named as such because in his first short, he practically moved at the speed of lightning.
 In later cartoons, Lightning often appeared as one of Tom's alley cat buddies/rivals.
-Lightning has the same character design as Butch, but with an orange color (although his coloring occasionally varies from film-to-film).
+Lightning has the same character design as Butch, but with an orange color (although his tone of his coloring and even his design occasionally varies from film-to-film).
 In Mucho Mouse, he speaks Spanish and is a house cat.
 He also appears in the Gene Deitch short Switchin' Kitten.
 In the Chuck Jones short Catty-Cornered (his final appearance), Lightning is portrayed with more of an orange-yellow color than before, with the additional changes of a black tail and ears.
 Lightning also appears in the live action film where he is voiced by Joey Wells.

 Topsy

 Topsy is a grey/brown Scottish Fold kitten.
 He is one of Tom's alley cat friends/foes, although in Professor Tom he befriends Jerry.
 He first appeared in Baby Puss; his final appearance in the original theatrical shorts was in Scat Cats.
 He also appears in Tom and Jerry Tales with a more yellowish color (similar to Life with Tom).
 In Professor Tom, Topsy is explicitly a house cat; more often (as in Saturday Evening Puss and elsewhere), he is depicted as an alley cat or a cat of unknown origin.
 In the live action film, Topsy is voiced by Harry Ratchford.